 oil or fat, such as olive oil (not extra-virgin), avocado oil, or melted ghee

 Spatula or tongs

-- Toss with oil and season with salt: Place the Brussels sprouts in a medium bowl.
+Toss with oil and season with salt.
+Place the Brussels sprouts in a large bowl.
 Add the oil and toss to coat.
 Sprinkle with the salt and toss to coat again.

-- Transfer to a baking sheet and roast: Transfer the seasoned sprouts to a rimmed baking sheet and arrange them cut-side down.
+Transfer to a baking sheet and roast 20 to 25 minutes.
+Transfer the sprouts to a rimmed baking sheet and arrange them cut-side down.
 Roast until the leaves are dark brown and crisp, and the bottoms of the sprouts are browned, 20 to 25 minutes.